News media in the United States: Non-profit

+Major commercial outlets

 Agenda-setting

 An important role which is often ascribed to the media is that of agenda-setter.
 Georgetown University professor Gary Wasserman describes this as "putting together an agenda of national priorities — what should be taken seriously, what lightly, what not at all".
 Wasserman calls this "the most important political function the media perform".
 Agenda-setting theory was proposed by McCombs and Shaw in the 1970s and suggests that the public agenda is dictated by the media agenda.

 Agenda-setting in domestic politics

 In a commercialized media context, the media can often not afford to ignore an important issue which another television station, newspaper, or radio station is willing to pick up.
 The news media may be able to create new issues by reporting or they can obscure issues through negligence and distraction.
 For example, if neighborhoods are affected by high crime rates, or unemployment, journalists may not spend sufficient time reporting on potential solutions, or on systemic causes such as corruption and social exclusion, or on other related issues.
 They can reduce the direct awareness of the public of these problems.
 In some cases, the public can choose another news source, so it is in a news organization's commercial interest to try to find an agenda which corresponds as closely as possible to peoples' desires.
 They may not be entirely successful, but the agenda-setting potential of the media is considerably limited by the competition for viewers' interest, readers and listeners.

 Different US news media sources tend to identify the same major stories in domestic politics, which may imply that the media are prioritizing issues according to a shared set of criteria.